serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 In the above scenario, compromising a single engineer is enough to gain access to production through CircleCI (at least to the extent their context allows).

 It should be noted that Travis and GitHub Actions offer better controls, allowing you to restrict secrets on a per-branch basis.
-You would therefor only expose  deploy secrets to `master` code that's been peer-reviewed (and therefor assumed safe).
+You would therefor only expose deployment secrets to `master` code that's been peer-reviewed (and therefor assumed safe).
+Still, that's production deployment secrets outside of the trust boundary of your production environment.
+As we'll see later, this is not necessary.

 ### Sharing is not caring